brownby/HazeL/README.md

 ```
 If the RTC is being used for timestamps (i.e. if `Manual` was selected), the `latitude`, `longitude`, and `altitude` entries will be empty.
 The RTC may also be used if you selected `Auto (GPS)`, but only in cases where a GPS read takes longer than 5 seconds.
 The `ms timer` value is the number of milliseconds elapsed since data collection began.
 This value, as well as the timestamp, will match on a line where both data and metadata are collected, allowing for synchronization of the two files in post-processing.

-As data are being saved the SD card, they are also being sent over USB to allow for capturing a livestream of data.
+As data are being saved to the SD card, they are also being sent over USB to allow for capturing a livestream of data.
 Livestreamed metadata lines begin with a `#` to differentiate them from data.

-The OLED display will also show data as its collected, specifically the count/0.1L of >0.3um particles.
+The OLED display will also show data as it is collected, specifically the count/0.1L of >0.3um particles.
 The current date and time (in UTC) are shown at the bottom of the display, as well as the source of the timestamp (either `RTC` or `GPS`):

 ```
 >0.3um: